 ~ Greg Ryan, Michigan Women’s Soccer Head Coach

-During his tenure on the Hawkeye sidelines, Rainey steadily improved the team, winning 15 games this past fall and advancing to the finals of the Big Ten Tournament.
+During his tenure on the Hawkeye sidelines, Rainey steadily improved the team, winning 15 games in 2013 and advancing to the finals of the Big Ten Tournament.
 He inherited a team that was in a rebuilding mode in 2006, having won a total of nine games over the previous three seasons.
 But during his first three campaigns, Iowa won a total of 23 contests.

 Rainey is the all-time winningest coach in Iowa women's soccer history, amassing a record of 80-67-17 during his tenure.
 His teams featured 34 Academic All-Big Ten honorees, five Big Ten Tournament appearances and five Big Ten All-Freshman Team members.
 The Hawkeyes advanced to the Big Ten Tournament in his second and third seasons on the job, just one less appearance than the nine years before he took the reins.

 “I want to thank Harry Sheehy, Megan Sobel and all the wonderful people I met on my visit to Hanover,” Rainey said.
 “I was totally impressed with how the department spoke in one language to give the student-athletes the best opportunity to succeed on-and-off the field.
 It's exciting and humbling to be the next women's soccer coach at Dartmouth.”

 Before being hired in Iowa City, Rainey served as the head coach at Ball State for the first seven seasons of the women's soccer program beginning in 1999.
 Under his tutelage, the Cardinals posted a 70-52-17 mark.